 During the application process, which can take up to 6 months, issues may arise that need to be dealt with in a timely manner.
 For example, if an application is denied because Medicaid improperly calculated an exempt resource as a non-exempt resource, you will likely want an attorney to represent you in a Fair hearing and deal with the Medicaid Agency and their attorneys to resolve the issue.
 Deadlines are extremely important when it comes to responding to a Medicaid notice or decision, so having the attorney receive and review notices can help ensure that they are being properly handled in a timely fashion.

 These are just some of the many complexities involved in the Medicaid process.
-It is therefore always a good idea to seek the advice of an experienced estate planning and elder law attorney who will know what questions to ask and be able to guide you through the Medicaid process on behalf of your loved one.
+It is therefore always a good idea to seek the advice of an experienced estate planning attorney who will know what questions to ask and be able to guide you through the Medicaid process on behalf of your loved one.